hairanliang/GPT-Chess/README.md

 The second dataset, and the main one that I am interested in training the model for, is an enormous dataset of ~500,000 games between "Elite" players, which is defined by players with ratings greater than 2300.
 Specifically, I chose the December 2021 [dataset](https://database.nikonoel.fr/)——thank you @NikoNoel for this!

 In the future, once I'm able to finish training the second dataset, I want to use an even bigger dataset, with at least 1 million games.
-The reason for this is that Transformers are very data hungry, which is a perfect segueway to the next section.
+The reason for this is that Transformers are very data hungry, which is a perfect transition to the next section.

 ## Model Architecture